 What’s more, it’s one of the best places to immerse yourself in Albanian culture and learn a bit more about the country’s history.

 Albania has landscapes for all tastes, and the Albanian Alps are proof of that!
-I know that for those who visit the country within a week it is difficult to fit this region in the itinerary.
+I know that for those who visit the country within a week, it is difficult to fit this region into the itinerary.

 But, if you have a little extra time, I highly recommend a visit to the village of Theth and, for those who like hiking, the trail between Theth and Valbona.